 Fujifilm officially presents the X100V as a premium compact digital camera.
 Not a perfect hybrid for everything but a small, lightweight, portable and compact camera, created for travelling, street photography and meant as an everyday carry.

 The Little Details Matter

-Fujifilm cameras are well know for their retro look, tactile knobs and dials, their film simulations and the colour science, the attention to detail is there.
+Fujifilm cameras are well known for their retro look, tactile knobs and dials, their film simulations and the colour science, the attention to detail is there.

 Go to your local camera store, get a feel for the build quality, the weight, the tactile controls, the design, the colours, the range finder style viewfinder, it all adds up to create a different experience.
 And that's the keyword: Different.

 The camera offers quick access to the most important settings.
 Aperture Ring, Shutter speed Dial, ISO Dial, and Shutter compensation dial.
 Less time wasted navigating menus and settings, and more time spent fine-tuning your shooting experience.

 However, these settings are not set in stone, you can custom map almost every button on this camera, and make it your own.